 That Director has, again, referred to a female colleague in a derogatory, sexist way.
 Not terrible, not outrageous, very ‘consistent with the (macho) culture’, and, for sure, for sure, for sure, with no bad intentions.
 Because he is a nice guy.
-So he would say.
+So he would say that.
 It’s not the first time.
 People around smile and raise some eyebrows.
 Some seem embarrassed and look away.
 Others laugh .
 ‘He is so straight and politically incorrect!’, somebody says.
-‘That’s Jim, he is how he is’
+‘That’s Jim, he is how he is’.

 How outrageous, untrue, painful or ‘unacceptable’ do these have to be in order to be challenged?
 How ‘big’ for people to stop them right away: ‘excuse me…’.
 How bad?

 The power of those ‘innocent comments’, ‘expressions of (free) opinion’, friendly-smart-sexist remarks, and other similar situations lie in their apparent benign nature.
 So people can get away with it.
 So we continue with our business.
-‘Battles not worth fighting’, a female senior journalist from the British Daily Mail right-fundamentalist tabloid said recently in prime time television, responding to another female journalist who took issue with sexist remarks in social media.
+‘Battles not worth fighting’, a senior female journalist from the Daily Mail, a British right-wing tabloid, said recently on prime time television, responding to another female journalist who took issue with sexist remarks on social media.

 I am not speaking from a position of moral authority.
 I have had my fair contribution to nodding and silence.
 But I regret every one of them.

-In the sixties, my late father was very close to immigrating to Germany.
+In the sixties, my late father was very close to emigrating to Germany.
 Spanish workers then were treated there as second class human beings.
-Progressively, they worked harder than anybody else, made money, brought property, became middle class, and passed the button to the Turkish.
+Progressively, they worked harder than anybody else, made money, brought property, became middle class, and passed the baton to the Turkish.
 The cycle started again.

 Yes, I am sure there are also excesses in political correctness.
 Some sound silly.
 But what is the threshold between silliness and denigration of a human being?
 Between a joke and an insult?
 Between thin skin and emotionally hurt?